Florida’s Popular Land Conservation Program Funded with a Twist

 This demonstrates that over the last 20 years of acquiring lands under Preservation 2000 and Florida Forever, both strongly supported by The Nature Conservancy, the vast majority of lands identified and acquired for conservation purposes are truly those lands with real conservation value and importance for our natural environment, economic and personal well-being.

 If you’ve wanted to do something to make a difference for Florida’s future and haven’t known what to do or have just been too busy, this is the time to act.
 With a small investment of your time, you can make a big difference.
-Let your elected officials know that conservation is critically important to Florida’s future.
+Keep up with the latest Legislative Updates on State Lands and let your elected officials know today that conservation is critically important to Florida’s future.

 A look back at the creation of Preservation 2000 and Florida Forever.
 Learn more